La Palma – Cumbre Vieja Volcano Route

 Time: About 6 to 8 hours.

-Start: El Pilar at 1441 metres.
+Start: El Pilar at 1441 metres above sea level.

-Finish: Los Canarios at 725 metres.
+Finish: Los Canarios at 725 metres above sea level.

 Add-on: Fuencaliente at sea level, 6 kilometres from Los Canarios.